Reggie Ragland: 2017 season

 On August 28, 2017, Ragland was traded to the Kansas City Chiefs for a fourth round draft pick in the 2019 NFL draft.
-The Bills had placed Ragland on the trade block for the majority of the summer as it was believed that he would not be an ideal fit for Bills' head coach Sean McDermott's base 4–3 defense.
+The Bills had placed Ragland on the trade bloc for the majority of the summer as it was believed that he would not be an ideal fit for Bills' head coach Sean McDermott's base 4–3 defense.
 He was one of multiple players traded by the Bills after the arrival of new executives.

 Head coach Andy Reid named Ragland the backup inside linebacker behind Ramik Wilson to start the regular season.
 Ragland was inactive for the first three games while he became familiar with the defense.
 On October 2, 2017, Ragland made his NFL debut and first career start in a 29–20 victory against the Washington Redskins.
 He made his first career tackle with teammate Frank Zombo, as they both tackled Robert Kelley to stop a three-yard run.
 Head coach Andy Reid stated that Ragland was started over a healthy Ramik Wilson so they could see what he had to offer.
 He remained the starting inside linebacker, opposite Derrick Johnson, for the remainder of the season.
 On November 19, 2017, Ragland made a season-high nine combined tackles in a 12–9 loss at the New York Giants.
 The following week, he tied his season-high of nine combined tackles during a 16–10 loss against his former team, the Bills.
 Ragland was a healthy scratch for the Chiefs' Week 17 matchup at the Denver Broncos and finished the season with 44 combined tackles (31 solo) in 12 games and ten starts.

 The Chiefs finished the 2017 season atop the American Football Conference (AFC) West with a 10–6 record and received a playoff berth.
 On January 6, 2018, Ragland started his first career playoff game and collected nine combined tackles in a 22–21 loss to the Tennessee Titans.